GLOBAL MARKETS-Dollar, shares buffeted by trade war worries

 * Oil stalls at six-week high

-It was the dollar’s third decline in four sessions and helped Britain’s pound to a six-week high before a Bank of England meeting expected to lay the foundations for another UK rate increase in coming months.
+It was the dollar’s third decline in four sessions and helped Britain’s pound to a six-week high after a Bank of England policy meeting laid the foundations for another UK rate increase in the coming months.

 The Fed raised its key rate by 25 basis points to 1.75 percent on Wednesday and flagged at least two more increases were likely this year.
 But it stopped short of pointing to the three that some economists had been predicting.